jeffersonvivanco/WebProgrammingNotes/notes/angular_notes.md

   canActivate: [YourGuard]
 }]
 ```

+You need to control access to different parts of your app for various reasons.
+Some of which may include the following:
+* Perhaps the user is not authorized to navigate to the target component.
+* Maybe the user must login (authenticate) first.
+* Maybe you should fetch some data before you display the target component.
+* You might want to save pending changes before leaving a component.
+* You might ask the user if it's OK to discard pending changes rather than save them.

+You add guards to the route configuration to handle these scenarios.

+A guard's return value controls the router's behavior:
+* If it returns `true`, the navigation process continues.
+* If it returns `false`, the navigation process stops and the user stays put.
+* If it returns a `UrlTree`, the current navigation cancels and a new navigation is initiated to the `UrlTree` returned.

+The guard can also tell the router to navigate elsewhere, effectively cancelling the current navigation.
+When doing so
+inside a guard, the guard should return `false`.

+The guard might return its boolean answer synchronously.
+But in many cases, the guard can't produce an answer synchronously.
+The guard could ask the user a question, save changes to the server, or fetch fresh data.
+These are all asynchronous operations.
+Accordingly, a routing guard can return an `Observable<boolean>` or a `Promise<boolean>` and the router will wait for the
+observable to resolve to `true` or `false`.
+The observable provided to the `Router` must also complete.
+If the observable
+does not complete, the navigation does not continue.

 ### Register `Router` and `Routes`
 In order to use the `Router`, you must first register the `RouterModule` from the `@angular/router` package.
 Define an